-Boston, MA– The chain restaurant.
-Historically, they’ve been as much a thorn in the side of independent restaurateurs as they’ve been a convenient and easily settled decision for many large parties of diners.
-Particularly if they market themselves as a fine dining experience.
-And especially when they proffer their own alternate takes on regional cuisine.
+Boston - Historically, the chain restaurant has been as much a thorn in the side of independent restaurateurs as they have been a convenient and easily settled decision for many large parties of diners.
+Particularly if they market themselves as a fine dining experience, and especially when they offer their own alternate takes on regional cuisine.

-The total revenue of sales for chain restaurants was estimated at $142 billion for the U.S. in 2018 alone.
+The total revenue of sales for chain restaurants was estimated to be $142 billion for the U.S. in 2018 alone.
 And while a good portion of that number is made up of both fast food and casual dining establishments, it seems that more and more consumers are looking towards familiarity when it comes to fine dining.
-They want name recognition.
-Reliability.
-And if you’re going to be spending upwards of $190 on dinner for two, you want to make certain reputation precedes value.
+They want name recognition and reliability.
+If you’re going to be spending upwards of $190 on dinner for two, you want to make certain reputation precedes value.

 Don’t be surprised if you haven’t heard of Eddie V’s yet.
 It could be because the void they seek to fill for prime seafood dining options has been relatively well served locally by the likes of Legal Seafoods, among others.
 Or perhaps it’s because they were strictly a Midwestern phenomenon until 2011.
 That’s the year they were sold to Darden Foods of Scottsdale, Arizona who expanded the once-regional chain into 21 different locations across the U.S., including San Diego, Chicago, and Pittsburgh.

-And in case you’re not keeping track, Darden Foods is the same specialty restaurant group which owns and operates Yard House, Olive Garden, Longhorn Steakhouse, and, up until 2014, Red Lobster.
-All names positively synonymous with high quality food.
+And in case you’re not keeping track, Darden Foods is the same specialty restaurant group that owns and operates Yard House, Olive Garden, Longhorn Steakhouse, and, up until 2014, Red Lobster.
+All names positively synonymous with high-quality food.

 Image via Instagram: Eddie V's Jumbo Lump Crab Cake